matthewyang204/Timer/README.md

 1. Make sure Python 3.12 or later is installed.
 2. Click on the download link to download the disk image.
 3. Open the disk image.
-4. Double-click on the installer.
-5. It may ask you for permission; allow it.
-6. Wait 2 seconds before ejecting the disk.
-7. Eject the disk image.
-Note: Do not delete the Timer 1.0.py file from your Documents folder unless you are uninstalling the app.
+4. Drag the python app to the alias of the Applications folder.
+It may ask for your admin password, enter it if prompted.
+The app will now be in your Applications folder.

 To use:
-1. Launch the app.
+1. Launch the python app (script).
 2. Follow the prompts in the terminal to configure hours, minutes, and seconds.
 3. Wait for the terminal to count to 0 hours, 0 minutes, 0 seconds.
 4. Close the terminal when the timer has finished.